DamoNeer/hacker-blog/_posts/2021-04-03-Chunkies-Forensics.md

 ### [](#header-3)Solution
 For this challenge, I used two tools to recover the file: [HexEd.it](https://hexed.it/) and the command [pngcheck](https://installlion.com/kali/kali/main/p/pngcheck/install/index.html)

+I also used this [website](https://hackmd.io/@FlsYpINbRKixPQQVbh98kw/Sk_lVRCBr) to help me learn the critical chunks of a png file.

 There will be a lot of back and forth between HexEd and pngcheck.

 ![image](https://user-images.githubusercontent.com/81070073/113530308-88498380-957a-11eb-8fff-b5b691c31ec3.png)